LGBTQ rights in Bosnia and Herzegovina

-Lesbian, gay, bisexual, and transgender (LGBT) people in Bosnia and Herzegovina may face legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Bosnia and Herzegovina may face legal challenges not experienced by non-LGBTQ residents.
 Both male and female forms of same-sex sexual activity are legal in Bosnia and Herzegovina.
 However, households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.

 Bosnia and Herzegovina is a secular country composed of mainly Muslims and Christians (Catholic and Orthodox).
 While officially secular, religion plays an important role in Bosnian society.
-As such, attitudes towards members of the LGBT community tend to be quite conservative.
-Some LGBT events, most notably the Queer Sarajevo Festival 2008, have ended in violence, when "a combination of football fans and religious extremists" stormed the festival while shouting death threats and religious phrases.
+As such, attitudes towards members of the LGBTQ community tend to be quite conservative.
+Some LGBTQ events, most notably the Queer Sarajevo Festival 2008, have ended in violence, when "a combination of football fans and religious extremists" stormed the festival while shouting death threats and religious phrases.
 According to a 2015 survey, 51% of LGBT Bosnians and Herzegovinians reported some form of discrimination directed against them, including verbal abuse, harassment, and physical violence.

 Nevertheless, attitudes are changing.
 In 2016, the government of Bosnia and Herzegovina approved a comprehensive anti-discrimination law, banning discrimination on account of one's sexual orientation, gender identity and sex characteristics.
 More and more gay bars and venues have opened, especially in the capital city of Sarajevo.
-Bosnia and Herzegovina's desire to join the European Union has also played an important role in the Government's approach to LGBT rights.
-The association ILGA-Europe has ranked Bosnia and Herzegovina 22 out of the 49 countries in the Council of Europe in terms of LGBT rights legislation.
+Bosnia and Herzegovina's desire to join the European Union has also played an important role in the Government's approach to LGBTQ rights.
+The association ILGA-Europe has ranked Bosnia and Herzegovina 22 out of the 49 countries in the Council of Europe in terms of LGBTQ rights legislation.

 Law regarding same-sex sexual activity

+While parts of Western and Central Europe experienced what historians describe as "sodomy panics", marked by intense investigations and mass public executions, Ottoman-ruled regions like modern Bosnia, Albania and Greece avoided similar witch hunts against homosexuals.

 Bosnia and Herzegovina is a federation consisting of two entities, namely the Federation of Bosnia and Herzegovina and the Republika Srpska.
 Same-sex sexual activity was legalized in the Federation of Bosnia and Herzegovina in 1996 and in the Republika Srpska in 1998, by those two entities adopting their own criminal laws.
 The Brčko District followed suit and legalized homosexuality in 2003, making it legal nationwide since then.
 The age of consent is equal and set at 14 years, regardless of gender and/or sexual orientation (having sexual relations with a person under 14 is considered statutory rape).